pndaproject/pnda-guide/provisioning/baremetal/UNDERCLOUD.md

 #### Installing the TripleO client

 TripleO is a project aimed at installing, upgrading and operating OpenStack clouds using OpenStack’s own cloud facilities as the foundation - building on Nova, Ironic, Neutron and Heat.

-Documentation is available at https://docs.openstack.org/developer/tripleo-docs/
+See [the TripleO documentation](https://docs.openstack.org/developer/tripleo-docs/)

 ```
 sudo yum -y install yum-plugin-priorities